ChinmayIngle26/College-hub/README.md

 # Genkit (if using, ensure your Google AI API key is set here or in your environment)
 # GOOGLE_GENAI_API_KEY=AIzaSyYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY

+# Nodemailer SMTP Configuration (for sending emails)
+# Replace with your actual SMTP server details and credentials
+SENDER_EMAIL=noreply@example.com
+SMTP_HOST=smtp.example.com
+SMTP_PORT=587 # Or 465 for SSL
+SMTP_USER=your_smtp_username
+SMTP_PASS=your_smtp_password

+# Firebase Admin SDK (Optional, for server-side operations if needed, e.g., token verification)
+# If you are using Firebase Admin SDK for server-side operations (like in src/lib/firebase/admin.ts),
+# you might need to point to your service account key JSON file.
+# Ensure this file is NOT committed to your repository and is kept secure.
+# FIREBASE_ADMIN_SDK_PATH=./path-to-your-service-account-key.json
+# Alternatively, for environments like Google Cloud Functions or Firebase Hosting,
+# the SDK can often initialize with default credentials if GOOGLE_APPLICATION_CREDENTIALS is set
+# or if running in a Google managed environment.
 ```

 **Important:** Restart your development server (`npm run dev` or `yarn dev`) after creating or modifying the `.env.local` file.